Bernie Carbo: After baseball

 After retiring, Carbo went on to cosmetology school and opened a hairdressing salon.
 In 1985, in a federal drug distribution trial, former Cardinal Keith Hernandez said Carbo was the man who introduced him to cocaine in 1980.
 Carbo subsequently lost his house and his salon because of the bad publicity.

 He has since become a born again Christian.
 In 1993, he founded the evangelical organization "Diamond Club Ministry." and now spends his time ministering to families and their children through his love for the game.
 He says he has not used drugs or alcohol in over fifteen years.

-Admissions to drug use

 On April 1, 2010, in an interview with the Boston Globe, Carbo admitted to doing drugs during the 1975 World Series.
 He states, "I probably smoked two joints, drank about three or four beers, got to the ballpark, took some [amphetamines], took a pain pill, drank a cup of coffee, chewed some tobacco, had a cigarette, and got up to the plate and hit."
 It was not just a one-time binge, however.
 In the same article, Carbo states, "I played every game high.
 I was addicted to anything you could possibly be addicted to.
 I played the outfield sometimes where it looked like the stars were falling from the sky."

 "I threw away my career", said Carbo.
 "If I knew Jesus Christ was my savior at 17, I would have been one heck of a ballplayer, a near Hall of Famer.
 Instead, I wanted to die."